open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/how-to-guides/data-quality-observability/incident-manager/IM-workflow.md

 ---
-title: How to work with Incident Manager
+title: How to work with the Incident Manager
-slug: /how-to-guides/data-observability/incident-manager/workflow
+slug: /how-to-guides/data-quality-observability/incident-manager/workflow
 ---

-# How to Work with Incident Manager Workflow
+# How to Work with the Incident Manager Workflow

 ## 1. Incident Dashboard